claudiofahey/hsk-docs/phd/hsk.rst

 ****************************************************************************

-This document describes how to create a Hadoop environment utilizing Cloudera Manager and an EMC Isilon Scale-Out NAS for HDFS accessible shared storage.
+This document describes how to create a Hadoop environment utilizing Pivotal HD and an EMC Isilon Scale-Out NAS for HDFS accessible shared storage.
 VMware Big Data Extensions is used to provision and manage the compute resources.